UKCloud/documentation/articles/sra/sra-faq.md

 ### Is there a minimum term?

 The service is subject to a minimum term of three months.
 Termination within this initial term will incur an early exit charge.

+### What does the cost of SRA include?

+SRA prices include:

+- Access to managed NCSC-approved VPN gateways

+- A Cisco AnyConnect licence for the end-user device

+- Two-factor authentication using device certificates

+- A walled garden virtual data centre, where you can deploy your application services

+- A small VM to use as a bastion host (additional costs apply for larger or additional VMs)

 ## Security